jetstar-group-ops/chat-socket-server/README.md

-# A Demo Chat application using nodejs, express and socket.io
+# A chat application demo using nodejs, express and socket.io